Visuals3D/vis3d/README.md

 ### Visuals Studio Code Attachable Debugger

-The service will start with an open port (9229) to attach a debuger to.
-Default settings for Visuals Studio Code are availible.
+The service will start with an open port (9229) to attach a debugger to.
+Default settings for Visuals Studio Code are available.
 Just go to the debugging page in vsCode and hit the green Arrow next to the "Attach" selection.
 The Debugger will be attached and you can set breakpoints etc.